lostella/libForBES/README.md

 <p align="center"><img src="https://raw.githubusercontent.com/lostella/ForBES/master/figures/miname_problem.png" alt="Equality constrained convex problem"></p>

 with *f1* (if present) is strongly convex and quadratic on its domain, *f2* (if present) is strongly convex and twice continuously differentiable in the interior of its domain, while *g* is proper, closed and convex.
-Matrices *A1, A2, B* and vector *c* in the constraints have appropriate dimensions.
+Linear operators *A1, A2, B* need to be specified only if the corresponding term in the objective is present, and they are of appropriate dimension along with vector *c* in the constraints.

 The problem is described by specifying the constraint and providing appropriate procedures for computing the primal iterates (and the corresponding objective values) given a dual variable.
 Specifically: